 The Trustees set the direction, monitor, support and challenge progress against the Trust’s objectives.
 They oversee and challenge the strategic financial management of the Trust, including the schools’ estates management, condition and suitability and contractual obligations.
 As Company Directors of the Charitable Trust they have legal responsibilities in company law to act in the best interests of the Trust and its aims.

 The Local Governing Bodies oversee and challenge as ‘critical friends’ the quality of teaching and learning in their respective schools.

 What we require of Members, Trustees/Directors and Governors

 "Governance is about overseeing the success of the school.
 It is about agreeing priorities and monitoring progress towards them.
 It is not about running or managing the school – that is the job of paid professionals.
 Governance is about providing constructive support and challenge to leaders and managers to enable them to do their job to the best of their ability.
 Strong governance is becoming all the more essential as schools and colleges become more autonomous. " - National Governors Association

 Our governing bodies have a vital strategic role.
-The Government and Ofsted have high expectations of their ability to hold headteachers and principals to account and drive improvement.
+Both the government and Ofsted have high expectations around their ability to hold headteachers and principals to account and drive improvement.

-While we have a constitution that determines the number and type of people who will make up our governing bodies, once around the table, all our governance bodies must simply govern in the best interests of our pupils.
-This means that we need to recruit people not primarily because of who they are, but because of what they can contribute to the effective working of our governing bodies.
+We have a constitution that determines the number and type of people who will make up our governing bodies.
+All governors are expected to be highly effective and contribute to the effective working of our governing bodies.

-Outstanding governance requires that these individuals know their schools other than just from the information provided by schools’ senior leaders.
-This will require governors, by appointment or invitation and with a clear purpose or agenda, to undertake these kinds of activities outside of the meeting schedule:
+Outstanding governance requires that these individuals know their schools well and beyond the information provided by schools’ senior leaders.
+This will require governors, by appointment or invitation and with a clear purpose or agenda, to undertake activities outside the meeting schedule including:

 · To be aware of the statutory responsibilities